ReSound Hearing Aid Reviews

 On a Tight Budget?
 Check Out Affordable Alternatives to ReSound

 ReSound offers an array of high-quality hearing aids for seniors.
 You can opt for basic hearing aids, or if you’re willing to pay more, you can go with one of ReSound’s high-end products that offer all the bells and whistles.
-But if you're looking for a more budget-friendly option or just want to weigh your options, check out our picks for the best affordable hearing aids.
+But if you're looking for a more budget-friendly hearing aid or want to weigh your options, check out our picks for the best affordable hearing aids.

-ReSound’s tiers are labeled as 9 (premium) 7 (mid-range) and 5 (entry-level).
-All of the devices described below are available in mini RIC, RIC, In The ear (from full shell to CIC), and ReSound’s unique Mic-in-Helix design.
+ReSound’s tiers are labeled as 9 (premium), 7 (midrange) and 5 (entry-level).
+The devices described below are available in mini receiver-in-canal, receiver-in-canal (RIC), in-the-ear (ITE) from full shell to completely-in-canal (CIC), and ReSound’s unique Mic-in-Helix (MIH) design.

 Pro Tip: Want to learn more about the different types of hearing aids, from BTE to ITC?
 Visit our guide to hearing aids for a closer look.

-ReSound offers standard and “fun” colors for their RIC and BTE hearing aids, including three versions of digital camouflage designed specifically for the Veterans Health Administration.
-ReSound is one of my top picks for my patients; however, If you are looking for an invisible or custom hearing aid, I’d recommend Phonak’s hearing aids.
-The brand has some unique offerings like the Lyric, an invisible-in-canal device designed for 24/7 use.
+ReSound offers standard and “fun” colors for their RIC and BTE hearing aids, including three versions of digital camouflage specifically designed for the Veterans Health Administration.

 ReSound RIC and BTE models